-As I mentioned before, the pad in orbital sander vibrates/oscillates in small orbits, and a swirl pattern is usually left after sanding if you are not going with the grain of the wood.
+As I mentioned before, the pad in the orbital sander vibrates/oscillates in small orbits, and a swirl pattern is usually left after sanding if you are not going with the grain of the wood.

-Typically I’d say that corded tools are the way to go, but with battery technology improving at a fast pace is advisable to consider cordless tools especially when portability is important for you.
+Typically I’d say that corded tools are the way to go, but with battery technology improving at a fast pace is advisable to consider cordless tools, especially when portability is important for you.

-Most nowadays models have holes in the base for sawdust removal (reduces surface scratches).
+Most models nowadays have holes in the base for sawdust removal (reduces surface scratches).

-It’s important to remember that the foam part of the base plate will wear after some time so you’d either have to get a replacement or buy a new sheet sander.
+It’s important to remember that the foam part of the base plate will wear after some time, so you’d either have to get a replacement or buy a new sheet sander.

 dust collection system

 As I wrote above, most modern sanders come with some type of dust collection system in place.
 It can be a dust bag with or without a shop vacuum attachment/adapter or Microfilter Dust Canister.
 Sawdust is collected through the holes in a base plate.
-The more dust is collected during sanding, the smoother the sansed surface is.
+The more dust is collected during sanding, the smoother the sanded surface is.

 trigger switch and trigger switch lock

 Most of the 1/4 sheet sanders have a switch that is rubberized for better dust protection.
-The bigger ones (1/3 sheet and 1/2 sheet) usually have a trigger with a lock on a side for easier control reduced user fatigue.
+The bigger ones (1/3 sheet and 1/2 sheet) usually have a trigger with a lock on a side for easier control reducing user fatigue.

-Whilst small, compact orbital sanders have just a single speed, some of the bigger ones like 1/2 sheet ones can have a variable speed, which is usually controlled by a trigger switch or speed control dial.
+Whilst small, compact orbital sanders have just a single speed, some of the bigger ones, like 1/2 sheet ones, can have a variable speed, which is usually controlled by a trigger switch or speed control dial.
 A variable speed feature allows adjusting it to the sanding task for better results.

 rubberized grip and handles